Svelte

-Svelte is a free and open-source front end component framework or language created by Rich Harris and maintained by the Svelte core team members.
+Svelte is a free and open-source component-based front-end software framework and language created by Rich Harris and maintained by the Svelte core team.

 Svelte is not a monolithic JavaScript library imported by applications: instead, Svelte compiles HTML templates to specialized code that manipulates the DOM directly, which may reduce the size of transferred files and give better client performance.
 Application code is also processed by the compiler, inserting calls to automatically recompute data and re-render UI elements when the data they depend on is modified.
 This also avoids the overhead associated with runtime intermediate representations, such as virtual DOM, unlike traditional frameworks (such as React and Vue) which carry out the bulk of their work at runtime, i.e. in the browser.

-The compiler itself is written in TypeScript.
+The compiler itself is written in JavaScript.
 Its source code is licensed under MIT License and hosted on GitHub.
+Among comparable frontend libraries, Svelte has one of the smallest bundle footprints at merely 2KB.